iLVL-Key/FFXI/addons/leaderboard/readme.md

   - Including `[text]` updates the taunt text.
 Must include a `%s` where the boards will go.

 #### Advanced
+- `all` - Display all boards one after the other.
+Repeat to stop.
 - `call [b/c/d/db/hs/k/ls/m/mb/ml/n/p/ra/sc/td/v/ws/w]` - Display/change the Party/Lite mode party call settings.
 - `lock/unlock` - Drag the On-Screen Display.
 - `optout [add/remove <name>]` - Display/update the Optout list.